Shubhayu-Das/tomasulo-O3-with-prefetch/README.md

 ### License

-I have MIT licensed this project **except for the RISC-V references**.
+We have MIT licensed this project **except for the RISC-V references**.
 RISC-V opcodes repo [riscv/riscv-opcodes](https://github.com/riscv/riscv-opcodes) is licensed by the University of California.